apache/nuttx/configs/sama5d4-ek/README.txt

   Summary:  Some of the descriptions below are long and wordy.
 Here is the concise summary of the available SAMA4D4-EK configurations:

+    at25boot: This is a little program to write a boot loader into the AT25 serial FLASH (in particular, dramboot).
+See the description below and the section above entitled "Creating and Using AT25BOOT" for more information
     dramboot: This is a little program to help debug of code in DRAM.
 See the description below and the section above entitled "Creating and Using DRAMBOOT" for more information